magicleon94/flow_builder_bloc_test/README.md

 The good thing would be to notify the bloc upon popping the page in order to reset `feature1` to `null` as the beginning, undoing the action that led to navigating to Step 2 in the first place.

 Messing with the equality of the state is not an option here, I believe.

+# Proposed fix
+This branch references a fork I've made to the original [flow_builder](https://pub.dev/packages/flow_builder) that can be found [here](https://github.com/magicleon94/flow_builder/commit/76cc674fb432d38661ee68df62efcc215f122b77).

+Having the `onPop` callback called the bloc can easily react accordingly to that user input event.